ameenalasady/Personal-Website/README.md

 # My Personal Website

 Welcome to my personal website!
-This site was built using HTML, CSS, and JavaScript (jQuery) and is intended to serve as a portfolio of my work and a way for me to connect with others.
+This site was built entirely from scratch using HTML, CSS, and JavaScript (jQuery) and is intended to serve as a portfolio of my work and a way for me to connect with others.

 ## Features